 J. Paul Getty Museum

-    In a letter to the J. Paul Getty Trust on December 18, 2006, True stated that she was being made to carry the burden for

-    practices which were known, approvedm and condoned by the Getty's Board of directors.
-True is currently under

-    investigation by Greek authorities over the acquisition of a 2,500 year old funerary wreath.
-The wreath, along with the

-    6th century BC statue of a woman, have now been returned to Greece and are now exhibited at the Archaeological Museum of
+In a letter to the J. Paul Getty Trust on December 18, 2006, True stated that she was being made to carry the burden for practices which were known, approved and condoned by the Getty's Board of directors.
+True is currently under investigation by Greek authorities over the acquisition of a 2,500-year-old funerary wreath.
+The wreath and the 6th century BC statue of a woman have been returned to Greece and are now exhibited at the Archaeological Museum of Thessaloniki.

-    Thessaloniki.

 Los Angeles, CA 90049

 This entry has been viewed 3276 times within the past year